Prohibitory orders issued in parts of Ranchi following trouble | Law-Order

 - India

-Prohibitory orders were imposed in parts of Ranchi after some policemen and others were injured here on Friday while trying to control a mob near a temple, an official said.
+Prohibitory orders were imposed in parts of Ranchi city after some policemen, including an IPS officer, and others were injured here on Friday while trying to control a mob near a temple, an official said.

 The incident occurred after protests erupted with hundreds of people demanding the arrest of suspended BJP spokesperson Nupur Sharma for her controversial remarks on Prophet Mohammad.